Make changes to your work permit in limited cases

-• I want to change employers
+• I need to change my employer

 • The expiry date on my work permit is wrong